A Strong Security Culture Pevents Insider Incidents & Cyberattacks

 In a strong security culture, everyone knows that they’re on the security team and everyone does their part to keep the company safe from cyberattacks.
 No security strategy will be successful if the only employees involved in implementing it are in the IT department.
 If employees aren’t willing to step up to the plate, negligence and neglect of best practices can kick off an avalanche of risk.
 Negligent employees create over 60% of security incidents.

 A toxic security culture is a security risk and a breeding ground for malicious insiders.
-One way that a security culture can flourish is a climate of fear surrounding cybersecurity.
+If security seems scary and complex. no one will care about it outside the IT team.
+Employees who fear trouble will not tell IT if they make a mistake, and any employee could be in that position.
+Even the most conscientious, security-minded employee is going to misstep once in a while.
 Human beings make mistakes.
-Even the most conscientious, security-minded employee is going to misstep once in a while.
-If employees feel like reporting mistakes or asking for help can cost them their job, they’re more likely to cover them up, exacerbating the problem.
+Employees won’t learn to improve their security behavior either.
+If employees feel like asking for help can cost them their job, they’re more likely to cover them up, exacerbating the problem.
 Human error is responsible for an estimated 90% of security breaches.

 Cybersecurity can also be impacted by an employee’s mindset and environment.
 In today’s always-on business climate, people are often working when they’re sick, distracted or overwhelmed, and that drives employees to make mistakes that can crack open the best-laid security plan.
 An estimated 40% of employees in a cybersecurity behavior survey said they made more mistakes when they were tired or distracted.

 Essential Building Blocks for a Strong Security Culture

 Building a strong security culture starts at the top.
 When the leadership team demonstrates that they take security seriously by modeling and encouraging smart security behavior, employees will too.
 Start establishing the foundation of a healthy security culture with these building blocks.